microsoft/ParrotServe/README.md

-# Parrot: Serving LLM-based Agents with Dependent Semantic Variables
+# Parrot: Efficient Serving of LLM-based Application with Semantic Variables

 This project is a research prototype for now.
 Being eargerly iterated.